-The damage, to the wood members/materials noted in the porch/deck, appears to be moderate, at the time of the inspection, with possible hidden damage to some areas.
-Remove and replace all structurally damaged wood materials by wood-destroying fungal rot and excessive moisture.
+Remove and replace all structurally damaged wood materials by wood-destroying fungal rot, excessive moisture and wood-destroying insects.
 All structurally damaged materials shall be replaced/repaired to a condition equal to adjacent areas where no damage exists.
-All damaged wood must be removed.
-All new materials shall be of a superior grade.
-Recommend determining the original cause of the problem and correcting/repairing as needed.
-Recommend using ground-contact pressure treated lumber, where applicable.
+All damaged or infested wood must be removed.
+All new materials shall be of superior grade.
+Recommend using ground-contact pressure-treated lumber where applicable.